NVIDIA/ais-k8s/docs/authn.md

      - This service facilitates internal communication between the AuthN server and other pods, including the AIS-Operator, within the cluster.
 - **AuthN Deployment**
    - This runs the AuthN pod and connects it with the other resources.
-- **Operator AuthN ConfigMap**
-  - To enable communication between the AIS K8s Operator and an AuthN-enabled AIS cluster, the operator must have access to AuthN server details and credentials.
-  - [See the ConfigMap Helm Chart Docs](../helm/operator/authn-cm/README.md) for more details on creating this ConfigMap.

 ## How Components Interact with AuthN